Close Menu

 1. Connect the cable to your Mac or PC, but do not plug it into the iPhone yet.

-2. On iPhone 8 and all new models with Face ID, press and hold the Side button on your phone.
+2. On iPhone 8 and all new models with Face ID, press and hold the Side button.

-3. While still holding the Side button, plug the cable into the iPhone.
+3. While still holding it, plug the cable into the iPhone.

 5. Release only when you see the Recovery Mode screen, an illustration of a cable pointing toward a computer.